 LING3003 Linguistics Field Trip

-This is a required course for students majoring in General Linguistics.
+This course is one of several capstone courses offered by the Linguistics Programme.
+Capstone courses are required for students majoring in General Linguistics.
 The field trip is technically designated as a final year course but may be taken in the third or fourth year.

 The aim of the course is to provide an opportunity for students of linguistics to have first-hand experience with languages as they are spoken and used in particular settings, and to carry out an empirical investigation on some aspect of a language ‘on-site’ (e.g. structural, cognitive, socio-cultural, or technological aspects of a language).
 The field trip is the best way of putting knowledge about language structure and use into practice, and forms an essential part of a linguist’s training.